ArenKDesai/Aren-s-Notes/Ch1 Framing ML Problems.md

 There are multiple metrics used to fit ML models.
 One for binary classification is recall:
 $\text{Recall}=\frac{\text{True Positive}}{\text{True Positive + False Negative}}$
 Recall is good for having a low false negative rate.
-Another is precision:
+Another, good for reducing false positives, is precision:
 $\text{Precision}=\frac{\text{True Positive}}{\text{True Positive + False Positive}}$
+And a metric that combines